blakemorgan/byu_hero_drupal/README.md

 1. Installation will create image styles, breakpoints, a responsive image style, and a view mode.
 2. Go to the content type you wish to display through a BYU Hero Banner format, and go to Manage Display.
 At the bottom, enable the BYU Hero Image Style 2 format.
-3. Edit that display mode and drag your fields appropriately into the corresponding regions.
+3. Edit that display mode, select the Layout 'BYU Hero' at the bottom of the screen and save.
+Drag your fields appropriately into the corresponding regions.
 Hide all labels.

 ### Field Types
 Recommended Field Types: